Using Hardhat

 "deploy": "hardhat ignition deploy ./ignition/modules/Lock.ts --network testnet"

-Run npm run deploy
+Run npm run deploy.

 Verifying the Contract

-- Add sourcify to
+- Add sourcify to hardhat.config.ts

 sourcify: {